Andrea Polinori

 Andrea Polinori (1586 – 1648) was an Italian painter active in a Baroque-style mainly in his native city of Todi in Umbria.

 Biography

 He was born in Todi.
 He spent a formative period circa 1615 in Rome.
 He is described as leading an intemperate life.
 His brother, Giovanni Antonio Polinori, was also a painter.
-In Todi, he painted for the churches of San Francesco (1535, 1642), San Fortunato, San Silvestro, Nunziatina, and Santa Margherita (1642).
+In Todi, he painted for the churches of San Francesco (1535, 1642), San Fortunato, San Silvestro, San Giuseppe dei Falegnami, Nunziatina, and Santa Margherita (1642).